hihackthis/TLSecHead/README.md

 The tool uses a list of User-Agents randomly to query the headers of websites.
 Feel free to edit it with your preferred User-Agents.

 ![](https://github.com/hihackthis/TLSecHead/blob/main/images/user_agenTL.png)

+## Conclusion

+I hope this tool is useful and that it can make everyone's work faster.

+Have fun! 😃